Rodolfo Ceccotti

-Rodolfo Ceccotti (born 1945 in Florence, Italy), where he lives and works as a painter and printmaker.
+Rodolfo Ceccotti (born 8 February 1945 in Florence, Italy) is an Italian painter and printmaker.
 After teaching in Carrara, he became a lecturer in Printmaking Techniques at the Fine Art Academy in Florence.
 Since 1996, he has also been Director of Studies at the Scuola Internazionale per la Grafica d'Arte Il Bisonte in Florence.

 Self-taught, he has devoted himself to painting since he was a boy; decisive was the friendship with the poets Gatto, and Gherardini Betocchi, Fiorentino Capocchini, Vignozzi, Caponi, Scatizzi and Tirinnanzi was instrumental.
 However, his ideal teachers have always been Constable Turner, Borrani, Sernesi, Fattori, Monet and Friedrich.

 1970s

 In his early 20s, he won a scholarship for young artists awarded by the Florence City Council.
 In 1971, 1973 and 1977, he was invited to the Florin exhibitions.
 He held his first personal exhibition at the gallery ‘Inquadrature’ in 1974.
 In 1974, he designed the windows for the Church of San Silvestro in Tobbiana di Prato.
 After 1975, he began to hold personal exhibitions in numerous Italian cities until, in 1979, he received a prestigious invitation to an ontological exhibition at the Olivetti Cultural Centre in Ivrea.
 A number of national and international collectives followed.

 By this time the themes of his work had already developed: landscaper with open skies, trees and isolated farmhouses.
 In 1979, Carlo Ludovico Ragghianti put him in charge of the drawing course at the International Art University in Florence.